 - Read camera reviews.
 Once you've narrowed your list to a few different cameras, read some reviews to learn which is the best model for you, such as my review of the Olympus PEN Lite PL3 DIL (pictured here).

 - Manufacturer's warranties.
-Every new camera has a standard warranty to cover basic problems.
-For example, the manufacturer's warranty on the Nikon Coolpix S1100pj projector camera (pictured here) is one year, which is a common warranty length.
+Every new camera has a standard warranty to cover basic problems, typically for one year in length.

 - Extended warranties.
 These go beyond the standard manufacturer's warranty, offering longer and additional coverage.